 The Stats dashboard collects detailed information about learner enrolments, unenrolments and progress through a course run.
 It is accessible by anyone with Organisation Admin permissions in Course Creator, and anyone with the Author or Co-creator permission in that course run.

 To access the Stats dashboard, go into the course run and select the Stats tab on the top right of the screen.

 In the tab, you will find the Stats dashboard, Demographics, and End of course survey results.

-The statistics dashboard presents daily measures of learners’ progress through a run.
-These are updated nightly.
+The Stats dashboard updates automatically every night.
 You can also use the navigation at the top to filter all statistics to the end of Sunday for each course week.

 Course run measures

 Joiners are the number of currently existing enrolments made for that specific course run.
 This includes educators, admins alongside learners who currently have accounts on the platform.

 Leavers are users (of any role) who have chosen to no longer be a part of the course.
 Leavers remain represented in the number of Joiners.
 Also presented as a percentage of joiners.